(A semi-serious profile by Max Stachelschwein, originally titled So You Wanna Be An “Expert” Or – Heaven Forbid – An “Artist”?).

 Born March 5, 1964, Massimo Ricci is a self-taught multi-instrumentalist improviser and composer, yet he’s worldwide known as an independent writer specializing in non-commercial music.

-His website Touching Extremes – described in the New York Times as a valuable read for “finding out about recordings of music that transcend the predictable” by influential composer Glenn Branca – is a no-frills, text-only source for reviews of improvisation, avantgarde, electronica, contemporary jazz and atypical genres, principally aiming to widen the difference between “significant” (or at least worthy of consideration) and “forgettable” in the overcrowded world of new music.
+His blog Touching Extremes – described in the New York Times as a valuable read for “finding out about recordings of music that transcend the predictable” by influential composer Glenn Branca – is a no-frills, text-only source for reviews of improvisation, avantgarde, electronica, contemporary jazz and atypical genres, principally aiming to widen the difference between “significant” (or at least worthy of consideration) and “forgettable” in the overcrowded world of new music.
 In that sense, Ricci is generally willing to avoid negative reviews, convinced that “they usually sparkle a pseudo-cultural debate about something that ideally should be ignored”.
 In keeping with a strictly anti-intellectual stance his writings encourage new listening methods, analysis of sound-related physical reactions and ironic sociological commentary in opposition to vacuous criticism and pompous exposure of presumed “knowledge”.
 Started in 2001 as a sort of irregular web bulletin featuring – in the author’s words – “short descriptions of records that I bought and liked to be shared with cats and donkeys”, today Touching Extremes receives an average of 70/80 releases per month from artists and labels, “and I still listen very carefully to each one of them – even the utmost shit, which of course goes straight into the trashcan”.

 Ricci’s vision defines the average human brain as basically unfit to decode unusual frequencies and understand rhythms different from binary or ternary, hence most listeners’ inevitable tendency to accept what’s dispatched as “good music” (not necessarily by an “establishment”, but also by stupid friends or colleagues) without a real evaluation of what they receive, their a priori refusal of dissonance and complex metres and – as far as many “self-proclaimed artists” are concerned – the growing abuse of the D(rone) word as a screen hiding their inadequacy.
 “There are also morons who believe to be depositaries of the Verb only because they play with – or stick their tongues up the ass of – someone with a name”.